 Project Ungoverned? was initiated by Kim Ochs, who has been working in the field of online education internationally for more than a decade, and Nicole Harkin, who trained as a lawyer and worked as an investigator in the United States.
 See our Team page to learn more.

 Project Ungoverned? takes place within the Bosch Alumni Network – a network which consists of people who’ve been supported in one way or another by the Robert Bosch Stiftung.
 The network is coordinated by the International Alumni Center (iac Berlin), a think and do tank for alumni communities with social impact.
 The iac Berlin supports this podcast series and symposium.
 If you want to know more about the power of networks, visit iac-berlin.org.

-To learn more about plans for our podcast series and symposium, including calls for contributions, please go to the relevant pages on our website.
+To learn more about plans for our podcast series and symposium, please go to the relevant pages on our website.

 To learn more about online learning and governance, and also to follow our progress, please check out our blog.